“Eccentric, lush + musical… An atmospheric wicked beauty… Uncommonly smooth, yet strange and curious… Enjoy the Roy” —Tom Waits, musician

 9. After more then 2 years, I finally finish “The Great Longing”.
 Another year is spent trying to figure out how I could get people to hear my new music.
 I get introduced to the people at Decca/Universal.
 On May 20th 2008, finally, after almost 4 years from starting the initial recording sessions, the album is released.

 10. My latest musical recording, “In The Weird Small Hours is released and wins “Concept Album of the Year” by the Independent Music Awards.
 This album is out of print and actually I am re-conceptualizing this piece of work. (what a concept) Stay tuned.
-I continue to perform shows and am always cooking a lot.
+I continue to perform shows sporadically and am always cooking a lot.
 You can still find me combining music and culinary worlds at events through out the year.
-I currently live in Boise, Idaho (yes Boise) with my wife Katarina, new born son Enzo, and our dog Teo.
+I currently live in Boise, Idaho with my wife Katarina, son Enzo (5), our daughter Indira (Indi) and dog the Teo.
 Hopefully if your reading this we will someday meet along the way.
-Until then… Phil “Nomad” Roy.
+Until then… Phil Roy.

 “Eccentric, lush + musical… An atmospheric wicked beauty… Uncommonly smooth, yet strange and curious… Enjoy the Roy” — Tom Waits, musician